-In the Wilson Special Collections Library, we are committed to preserving a record of Carolina’s history.
+In the Wilson Special Collections Library, we are committed to preserving a record the history of our campus and communities far beyond Chapel Hill.
 As we work through this difficult period, we invite all members of the university community to share their experiences of life during the COVID-19 pandemic.
-These accounts will be preserved as a part of the permanent collections of the University Archives at Wilson Library.
+These accounts will be preserved as a part of the permanent archival collections in Wilson Library.

 Frequently Asked Questions